CaoAssignments/cse11-fa22-pa1-grade-calculator-starter/README.md

 Write a program called `GradeCalculator` that
 - reads a student's scores for programming assignments, midterm, and final
-- calculates their overall score by applying weights
+- calculates their PA score and overall score by applying weights
 - outputs the overall score and its corresponding letter grade

 ### Setup